-With this treatment you have chemotherapy into your bladder while a small electrical current is passed through your bladder.
+For this treatment, you have chemotherapy into your bladder.
+At the same time, the doctor passes a small electrical current through your bladder.

 The treatment is also called: